GlassLabGenomics/gombessa_docs/README.md

 ### Module System

-Gombessa has the [lmod](https://lmod.readthedocs.io/en/latest/) environment module system, such that core software needs to be loaded into the current working environment before using them.
-This is done with `module load <modulename>`.
+Gombessa has the [lmod](https://lmod.readthedocs.io/en/latest/) environment module system, such that software needs to be loaded into the current working environment before using them.
+Software (libraries) is grouped into modules, with the grouping specific to the compiler that was used to make the library.
+Without getting too much into specifics, loading a module is done with `module load <modulename>`.
 If you haven't worked with this before, check out our examples scripts or refer to the lmod documentation.
 On top of that, you can create your own environments with [mamba](https://mamba.readthedocs.io/en/latest/index.html) or [anaconda](https://www.anaconda.com/).
 See below for more information on this.

-Shown below are our current (5-6-25) default software on the system.
+Shown below are our current (5-6-25) core libraries on the system.
 Admins and RCS are working to expand the list.
 You are welcome to request software to be added, please add it to [this list](https://docs.google.com/document/d/1QPLZZZg3tKSpwjMUNc2cT1WWQoYBM_fBj2hTtbsaoTU/edit?usp=sharing) and ping us (Yin or Jessica, or both).
 ```
 [yhsieh@gombessa ~]$ module --default avail